-5.4 Regional Workshop on the Implementation of UNSC Resolution 1540 (2004), Minsk, Belarus
+5.4 Regional workshop on the implementation of UNSC resolution 1540 (2004), Minsk, Belarus

-The Workshop was organized by the Executive Committee of the Commonwealth of Independent States with support of the Conflict Prevention Centre of the OSCE Secretariat and the United Nations Office for Disarmament Affairs, as well as in cooperation with the Government of the Republic of Belarus, from 15 to 17 January 2013, in Minsk, Belarus.
+The workshop was organized by the Executive Committee of the Commonwealth of Independent States with support of the CPC of the OSCE Secretariat and the United Nations Office for Disarmament Affairs, as well as in co-operation with the Government of the Republic of Belarus, from 15 to 17 January 2013, in Minsk, Belarus.

-The event was attended by representatives of all 11 CIS States from relevant ministries, border and customs authorities of the countries, the CIS Executive Committee, the Coordination Service of the Council of Commanders of Border Troops, the Anti-Terrorism Center, the Committee of Heads of Law Enforcement Units of the Council of Heads of Customs Services of the CIS countries, as well experts from a number as of international organizations.
-Designed for policy-makers and practitioners, the Workshop encouraged experiencesharing in the specified areas first and foremost amongst the participating CIS Member States.
+The event was attended by representatives of all 11 CIS States from relevant ministries, border and customs authorities of the countries, the CIS Executive Committee, the Co-ordination Service of the Council of Commanders of Border Troops, the Anti-Terrorism Centre, the Committee of Heads of Law Enforcement Units of the Council of Heads of Customs Services of the CIS countries, as well as experts from a number of international organizations.
+Designed for policy-makers and practitioners, the workshop encouraged experience-sharing in the specified areas first and foremost amongst the participating CIS Member States.

-The Workshop agenda, based on the submitted proposals by the Commonwealth of Independent States (CIS) Member States to the CIS Executive Committee, proved to be the right approach with over 40 presentations delivered by participants discussion livelv on the and implementation of specific provisions of the Resolution, as well as on measures to improve the coordination and exchange information between the relevant authorities of the CIS countries.
+The workshop agenda, based on the proposals submitted by the Commonwealth of Independent States (CIS) Member States to the CIS Executive Committee, proved to be the right approach with over 40 presentations delivered by participants and lively discussion on the implementation of specific provisions of the resolution, as well as on measures to improve the co-ordination and exchange information between the relevant authorities of the CIS countries.

-The participants worked out and agreed upon informal follow-up recommendations, which were distributed by the delegation of Belarus to all the OSCE participating States (see Attachment B^{23}).
+The participants worked out and agreed upon informal follow-up recommendations, which were distributed by the delegation of Belarus to all the OSCE participating States (see Attachment B).2

-The OSCE Conflict Prevention Centre together with the 1540 Committee Expert and UNODA also held consultations with the Deputy Chairman of the Executive Committee/CIS Executive Secretary and the heads of relevant departments.
+The CPC together with the 1540 Committee expert and UNODA also held consultations with the Deputy Chairman of the Executive Committee/CIS Executive Secretary and the heads of relevant departments.
 The parties appreciated the event, noting its very successful and practical outcomes.
-The meeting also noted the importance of the further development of co-operation between the 1540 Committee and its Group of Experts, the OSCE Secretariat and the CIS Executive Committee on support of the Resolution's implementation.
+The meeting also noted the importance of the further development of co-operation between the 1540 Committee and its Group of Experts, the OSCE Secretariat and the CIS Executive Committee on support of the resolution's implementation.